-Pursuant to Senate Bill 60 (SB60) of the 2013 Regular Session of the Nevada Legislature, effective October 1, 2013, any registered agent with 10 or more represented entities is considered a commercial registered agent and must register with the Secretary of State by filing a Commercial Registered Agent Registration Statement.
-Existing Commercial Registered Agents must also provide the Secretary of State with the information required in the Commercial Registered Agent Registration Statement.
+Pursuant to NRS Chapter 77, effective October 1, 2013, any registered agent with 10 or more represented entities is considered a commercial registered agent and must register with the Secretary of State by filing a Commercial Registered Agent Registration Statement.
+Existing Commercial Registered Agents were required to resubmit the Commercial Registered Agent Registration Statement by October 31, 2013, in order to comply with the latest NRS changes.
+Agents with 10, or more, entities are required to submit the statement within 30 days of reaching the 10-entity threshold.
+Failure to return the registration may result in further action, including revocation of the authority to serve as a registered agent.
+There is no fee for filing the Commercial Registered Agent Registration Statement.

 A change of information registered in the Commercial Registered Agent Registration Statement (name, address, etc.) may be done by submitting a single Statement of Change by Commercial Registered Agent form and only one filing fee.
-Such a change will be reflected on each Entity represented by the Agent without further action.
+Such a change will be reflected on each entity represented by the agent.

-Additional advantages of being a Commercial Registered Agent:
+Advantages of being a Commercial Registered Agent:

 Access to past email notifications and pre-populated lists